joyvel/joyplanes-custom-rc-nav-lights/README.md

-# Joyplanes' navigation lights system for RC airplanes and UAV's in general
+# Joylight - a navigation lights system for RC airplanes and UAV's in general
 Fatures:
 1. Completely customizable timing of flash patterns for independent channels.
 2. Control your lights from your transmitter, switch them on or off, change modes, etc.